BaylorRae/Let.cs/README.md

 ## Let.cs

 When testing in C# it's not unusual to test instances of a class.
-The problem is we all face though is knowing where to initialize our objects.
+The problem we all face is having a place to initialize our objects.

-1. Create a field that is initialized and reset on `TearDown`?
+1. Create a field that is initialized and reset on `[TearDown]`?
 2. Create a null field that is initialized during `[SetUp]`?
 3. Duplicate the initialization in every `[Test]`?